nestjs/docs.nestjs.com/content/graphql/subscriptions.md

     },
   },
   context: ({ extra }) => {
-    // you then can access your additional context value through extra field }
+    // you can now access your additional context value through the extra field }
 },
 ```